heyitzaustin/MitchellProject/README.md

 Project for Mitchell

 Tools used:
-.NET stack
-C#
-WCF
-IIS
-SQL Server Express (LocalDB)
+.NET stack, C#, WCF, IIS, SQL Server Express (LocalDB)

 There are two github repositories that are a part of this project.